UMN-LATIS/LinearStitch/README.md

 In additon to OpenCV, you'll need tkinter and numpy installed.
 Both of these can be installed via pip.

 For more information on this software, please visit [labs.latis.umn.edu](http://labs.latis.umn.edu).

+### Configuration

+A sample config file is included: `config.sample.ini`.
+To start configuring LinearStitch immediately, you may rename `config.sample.ini` to `config.ini`, and update settings there.
+Most options are documented inside the config file.
+One option to consider is the ArchivePath, where zipped copies of image directories will be deposited after they are processed.

+Whenever `LS_GUI.py` is run, LinearStitch will check for a `config.ini` file.
+If there is no config, one will be created by copying `config.sample.ini`.
+This is simply a convenience for fresh installs.
+An existing `config.ini` will never be overridden.